 Rates vary depending on the service and how much you’re willing to pay upfront.
 Most VPNs cost around $11 to $12 per month.
 If you’re willing to pay a year or even two in advance, most VPNs will cut their monthly fees in half.
 For example, ExpressVPN, one of the top VPNs, charges $12.95 for monthly subscriptions, or $6.67 per month when you play for an entire year in advance.
 CyberGhost, which charges $12.99 on a month-to-month basis, charges just $2.15 per month if you pay upfront for three years of service.

-Final Thoughts on VPN
+Final Thoughts on the Best VPNs

 If you often use public WiFi, travel to locales that limit access to your favorite streaming content, or are sick and tired of your ISP throttling you during an intense gaming session, then it’s time to consider getting a VPN that will protect your sensitive information while allowing you to circumvent geo-blocked sites.
 We recommend what we consider to be the gold standard in Virtual Private Networks: ExpressVPN, which offers fast speeds, unrivaled security, and an uncanny ability to thwart geo-blocking.
 Gamers and others looking for VPN protection while preserving the high download and upload speeds required for online play should consider NordVPN and its more than 5,100 servers.